evadecker/eva.town/src/content/work/2024/namesake/index.md

     alt: A social security card, a passport, a Massachusetts state ID, and a flower.
 There is a snail on every object and they are styled with a photocopier aesthetic.
 ---

-I'm leading the design and brand of an app to help streamline the legal name change and gender change process.
-Launching in 2024 with support from the [Massachusetts Transgender Political Coalition](https://www.masstpc.org/).
+I'm leading product at [Namesake](https://namesake.fyi) to help streamline the legal name change process for trans people in the US.
+Working on design and engineering for a new app to launch later this year.